siriusctrl/UniPublic/CS/week1.md

     - link dependent
   - <u>Physical layer</u>
     - in charge of transform the byte stream into electrical signal and pulse depends on the media.
-  - ~transport layer, application layer~ are end-to-end, which means they don’t care about how the information has delivered.
+  - <u>transport layer, application layer</u> are end-to-end, which means they don’t care about how the information has delivered.
 They only focus on the source and destination.
-  - Notice that ~network layer~ is a **mix** of end-to-end and point-to-point.
+  - Notice that <u>network layer</u> is a **mix** of end-to-end and point-to-point.
 From the IP address perspective, it is from one IP to another, thus, it is a n end-to-end.
 From routing perspective, it has to decide transfer from which route to which node, thus, it is point-to-point.
-  - ~Link and Physical~ are point to point, since they are link dependent.
+  - <u>Link and Physical</u> are point to point, since they are link dependent.
 For example, using WIFI will use the different protocol comparing with using Ethernet.
 - OSI Model (7 Layers)
   - Extra two layers directly under Application layer
   - <u>Presentation layer</u>